$\sigma$-VQE: Excited-state preparation of quantum many-body scars with shallow circuits: Models with embedded scar states

 \subsection{Shiraishi-Mori embedding}

 The projector-embedding approach of Shiraishi and Mori \cite{shiraishi2017systematic} is a general method for embedding many-body scar states into the spectrum of a Hamiltonian.
-It can be readily expanded to arbitrary dimensions and model geometries, however we will restrict to 2-local interactions on an open spin chain.
+It can be readily extended to arbitrary dimensions and model geometries, though we restrict to 2-local interactions on an open spin chain.
 Let $\langle i,j\rangle$ denote a pair of neighboring sites i and j.
 Let $h_{ij}$ be a two-spin Hermitian operator and $P_{ij}$ a projector acting on sites $i$ and $j$.
 The Shiraishi-Mori Hamiltonian is then

 where $\langle i,j\rangle$ indicates we are summing over all bonds in the model.
-We independently draw a Haar-random normalized single-qubit state $\ket{\phi_i}$, for each site $i$.
+We independently draw a Haar-random normalized single-qubit state $\ket{\phi_i}$ for each site $i$.
 The projector for each bond is then

 This embeds the product state $\ket{\psi_\mathrm{scar}}=\otimes_{i}\ket{\phi_i}$ as a scar state with eigenvalue 0, since it is annihilated by each $P_{ij}$.
 The state $\ket{\psi_\mathrm{scar}}$ is clearly a product state, so its bipartite entanglement entropy is strictly zero.
 We choose the local Hamiltonian terms to be XXZ-type with a symmetry breaking transverse field as in \cite{burke2025taking}